 On November 8, 1972, Walk on the Wild Side, Lou Reed’s classic paean to downtown New York, and some of the more prominent characters that occupied that space and time, was released.

 At the time, Walk on the Wild Side was groundbreaking in many ways — musically, lyrically, thematically.
-Though it’s now comfortably middle-aged, the song arguably sounds every bit as pioneering and haunting, enticing and disturbing as it did when it was released more than four decades ago — adjectives which were probably equally applicable to the decadent and vibrant downtown communities of which the characters in the song were a part.
+Though it’s now comfortably middle-aged, the song arguably sounds every bit as pioneering and haunting, enticing and disturbing as it did when it was released a half century ago — adjectives which were probably equally applicable to the decadent and vibrant downtown communities of which the characters in the song were a part.

 The final track on the first side of Reed’s groundbreaking Transformer album, Walk on the Wild Sidewas also the only one of the forty-four singles Reed released to make the Hot 100 Singles chart in the United States, peaking at #16.
 Considering the topics the song dealt with — prostitution, drug use, transsexuality, oral sex — one might have guessed it would be the least likely of all his singles to crack the pop charts.
 The B-side of the single, Perfect Day, also from Transformer, has alternately been viewed as one of Reed’s more innocent compositions about romantic love, and as an ode to heroin addiction, which Reed struggled with at the time.